Dudley Council is delighted to launch the 13th annual Mayor’s Ball and Civic Awards in association with Custom

 We are calling on people across the borough to put forward nominations for the awards.
 We want you to tell us about the people in your community who achieve great things or go above and beyond what is expected of them to make things happen.
 It is part of the authority's commitment as a 'community council', so if you Love Your Community as much as we do, get involved.

-Nominations must be in by February 9 and the winner and one runner-up in each of the six categories will be announced in April.
-They will be presented with their prize – a trophy and a certificate by the Mayor of Dudley, Councillor Margaret Aston at a civic ceremony.
+Nominations must be in by 14 February and the winner and one runner-up in each of the six categories will be announced in March.
+They will be presented with their prize – a trophy and a certificate by the Mayor of Dudley, Councillor Steve Waltho at the Mayor's Ball and Civic Awards on Friday 18 March.

 Duncan Edwards award for sport